Equity wins silver in Houston April 22, 2008

 Adelaide Hall and the Nicholas Brothers February 7, 2008

-Posted by Jeff in 1929 through WWII, Dance, Movies, Music, Nicholas Brothers, Swing, Theater, Vaudeville.1 comment so far
+Posted by Jeff in 1929 through WWII, Dance, Movies, Music, Nicholas Brothers, Swing, Theater, Vaudeville.

 From 1935, the VitaPhone short “An All-Colored Vaudeville Show” …